selectstriker2/selectstriker2.github.io/adventures/Standalone Adventures.md

 ### A Weekend in Dyvers

 ### Broken Ground
-A burial crypt has been discovered while excavating for a new building.
-People have reported strange activity in the area since the crypt was unearthed.
-Will you check it out?
+Several days ago, a burial crypt was discovered while excavating for a new building.
+Since then, people have reported strange activity in the area and the local constabulary has been trying to keep things under control.
+Will you help the constables and check it out?
 APL 2-4

 ### A Fallen Brother (Interactive)